8sevenCentral/petittubeSampler/README.md

 # PetitTube Audio Sampler and SD Recorder

 ## Description
-This project automatically records audio samples from randomly selected YouTube videos using PetitTube.
+This python project automatically records audio samples from randomly selected YouTube videos using PetitTube.
 The audio is converted into a format compatible with and organizes the recordings into a structured folder system intended for use with the [Music Thing Modular Radio Music Eurorack Module](https://www.musicthing.co.uk/Radio-Music/).
 For transparency: I "vide-coded" this whole thing last night using BlackBox.ai and ChatGPT.

 ## Badges
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)